John Harte (scientist)

-John Harte (born July 8, 1939) is an ecologist and Professor of the Graduate School in the Energy and Resources Group at the University of California at Berkeley.
+John Harte (born July 8, 1939) is an American ecologist and Professor of the Graduate School in the Energy and Resources Group at the University of California at Berkeley.
 His work includes investigation into a maximum entropy theory of ecology and long-term experiments on the effects of climate change on alpine ecology.

 Academic career

 Harte received his B.A. from Harvard University in 1961 and his Ph.D. in Physics from the University of Wisconsin in 1965.
-He was an Assistant Professor of Physics at Yale University from 1968-1973.
+He was an Assistant Professor of Physics at Yale University from 1968 to 1973.
 He used his analytic abilities in 1971 to assess the impact of a proposed jetport on the Florida Everglades, the findings of which were instrumental in the rejection of the proposal.
 Impressed by the impact science could have on policy and conservation, he transitioned into the study of theoretical ecology, and joined the UC Berkeley faculty as an ecologist in the Energy and Resources Group in 1973.